pw4rn3r/ECE382/notes/L19/L19_C_basics.md

 - The threshold value must be a properly defined constant (refer to the lesson notes if you are confused by this requirement).
 - Comment your code.
 In particular, provide a good file header (example provided in lesson notes).

-## Turn-In Requirements (E-mail)
+## Turn-In Requirements (BitBucket)

 - Main source code file (`main.c`).
 - Debugger screenshots to prove to the instructor that your code functions correctly.
-- Answers to the following questions:
+- Answers to the following questions in readme.md file:
     - Exactly where in memory on the microcontroller are your variables stored?
     - How do you know?